Find Grad Schools

 10 Yearly Graduations

 The 13th most popular school in the country for biological science majors who are seeking their master's degree is Morgan State University.
 Each year, around 7,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,477 per year, while in-state graduate students, on average, pay $8,190 per year.
-For the 2020-2021 academic year, 10 master's degrees were handed out to biological science majors at Morgan State.
-About 40% of this group were women, and 70% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 10 people received their master's degree in biological science from Morgan State.
+About 20% of this group were women, and 60% were students from an underrepresented racial-ethnic group.

 #13